sirrobot01/debrid-blackhole/README.md

 - The `host` key is the host of the Arr
 - The `token` key is the API token of the Arr

 ### Proxy

 The proxy is useful in filtering out un-cached Real Debrid torrents.
 The proxy is a simple HTTP proxy that requires basic authentication.
 The proxy can be enabled by setting the `proxy.enabled` to `true` in the config file.
 The proxy listens on the port `8181` by default.
 The username and password can be set in the config file.

-Setting Up Proxy in Arr

-- Sonarr/Radarr
-  - Settings -> General -> Use Proxy
-  - Hostname: `localhost` # or the IP of the server
-  - Port: `8181` # or the port set in the config file
-  - Username: `username` # or the username set in the config file
-  - Password: `password` # or the password set in the config file
-  - Bypass Proxy for Local Addresses -> `No`

-### Qbittorrent

-The qBittorrent is a mock qBittorrent API that supports the Arrs(Sonarr, Radarr, etc).

-Setting Up Qbittorrent in Arr

-- Sonarr/Radarr
-  - Settings -> Download Client -> Add Client -> qBittorrent
-  - Host: `localhost` # or the IP of the server
-  - Port: `8282` # or the port set in the config file/ docker-compose env
-  - Username: `http://sonarr:8989` # Your arr host with http/https
-  - Password: `sonarr_token` # Your arr token
-  - Category: e.g `sonarr`, `radarr`
-  - Use SSL -> `No`
-  - Sequential Download -> `No`|`Yes` (If you want to download the torrents locally instead of symlink)
-  - Test
-  - Save

 ### Repair Worker